MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/product-integration/8.0/api-connect/index.md

 * API Connect DataPower (Edge) version 5040 or later
 * A MobileFirst Server V8 installed locally
 * MobileFirst CLI and OpenSSL.
 	To download MobileFirst CLI, see https://mobilefirstplatform.ibmcloud.com/downloads/.
+For more info: https://www.npmjs.com/package/mfpdev-cli .....
 Or install it with NPM:

 	`npm install -g mfpdev-cli`
 * OpenSSL.
 See https://www.openssl.org/.